Fraud Blocker

 When making this selection at the time of application, you choose a specialization in one area.

 When you attend InterCoast College, you learn about various areas of the field, putting you in a better position to select the specialty you want.
-You learn a wide range of work-related skills, also making you employable.
+You acquire a wide range of work-related skills, making you more employable.

 Safety is important to all training programs.
 At the end of OSHA’s 34-year study about fatal electric shock incidents, they found that, on average, 125 people died per year, adding to a total of 4,255.
 You will learn proper safety protocols during your studies at InterCoast College.